 At a relatively low price point of $139.99 USD, I was seriously impressed with how power-packed this action camera is.
 The video and image quality were high and perfectly suited for the average user, like me.

-I was also pleasantly surprised with how many functions and settings the Akaso V50 Elite offers.
+I was also pleasantly surprised by how many functions and settings the Akaso V50 Elite offers.
 There’s a lot to play around with, whether it be resolution, functions like filters and time-lapses, or other advanced settings.

 Another thing I love is what you get in the package.
 Having two batteries is a lifesaver and means that you’ll never have to worry about a dead battery while in the middle of your adventures!
 The charger is also a dual-battery charger so you can get those two babies juiced up simultaneously.
 Convenient!